JonasNordberg/mini_ex/mini_ex9/readme.md

 ### Individual: How is this flow chart different from the one that you had in #2 (in terms of the role of a flow chart)?

+The flowcharts does look a bit different from what I've made in my individual task.
+There are some key differences in the way you create a flowchart when having a functioning program or when you are just on the idea basis.
+But then again I do think that it is great to try and push yourself to make a flowchart before actually creating the program.
+By doing so you will get a pretty good idea of what you want to do with the program, which can only be helpful to you.

 ### Individual: If you have to bring the concept of algorithms from flow charts to a wider cultural context, how would you reflect the notion of algorithms? (see if you could refer to the text and articulate your thoughts?)